10 Food Fundraising Ideas for Schools and Nonprofits

 Partner with a restaurant so supporters eat there during a set window and a percentage of sales goes to your cause.
 No upfront cost, minimal logistics, and community engagement.

 How it works: Supporters dine in, take out, or order online (depending on the chain) and mention your group or use a promo code.
-The restaurant donates 10–25% (or more) of eligible sales.
+The restaurant typically donates 10 to 25% or more of eligible sales, according to individual restaurant fundraising program terms.
 Chain restaurants that do fundraisers lists Chick-fil-A, Chipotle, Panera, Pizza Hut, and dozens more with program details.

 2. Bake sale